hammyau/amham.net.github.io-hexo/source/_posts/Static-Web-Generators.md

 tags:
 ---

-The page https://www.staticgen.com/ list a number of static web site generators.
+The page https://www.staticgen.com/ lists a number of static web site generators.
 This is from Hexo which is highly starred.

 It was plain sailing to get this far.